-At the Meeting, Shareholders will be asked to consider and, if thought advisable, pass, with or without variation, an ordinary resolution authorizing the Corporation to issue an aggregate of 161,850,057 Common Shares at a price of \$0.33426 per Common Share on a private placement basis pursuant to the terms of subscription agreements entered with each of AOG Upstream BV and Zeg Oil and Gas Ltd. See the section entitled Transactions with Insiders - Issuance of Common Shares for more information regarding the proposed private placements.
+At the Meeting, Shareholders will be asked to consider and, if thought advisable, pass, with or without variation, an ordinary resolution approving all unallocated awards issuable under the Corporation's LTIP.
+See the section entitled Approval of Unallocated Awards for more information regarding the renewal of the Corporation's LTIP.

-The Board recommends that you vote FOR the resolution approving the private placement of Common Shares to AOG Upstream BV and Zeg Oil and Gas Ltd.
+The Board recommends that you vote FOR the resolution approving all unallocated awards issuable under the Corporation's LTIP.

-The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the resolution approving the private placement of Common Shares to AOG Upstream BV and Zeg Oil and Gas Ltd. If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the resolution approving the private placement of Common Shares to AOG Upstream BV and Zeg Oil and Gas Ltd.
+The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the resolution approving all unallocated awards issuable under the Corporation's LTIP.
+If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the resolution approving all unallocated awards issuable under the Corporation's LTIP.